ZarifTheChief/AmazingDiscoveriesCartTool/README.md

 - Cannot add Basic Lands
 - Software adds a single item per line.
 If from Moxfield and follows this following format: 3 Access Tunnel (STX) 262; It will parse the "3", however, it currently does nothing with that value.
 - This was only tested on a Windows machine...
 Unsure of MacOS.

+FUTURE IMPLEMENTATION
+- Show which cards are avaialbe for pickup at designated store
+- Converted to a Web App so setup is not required